YugabyteDB-University/YSQL-Development/README.md

-# YSQLPE03-Where-Clause
+# YSQLPE001
-YSQL Performance Explained: Where Clause
+YSQL Performance Explained
 ---
 This repository contains the notebook files for YSQL Performance Explained, a free course that is soon-to-be available at [university.yugabyte.com]( https://university.yugabyte.com).

 Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment.

-## Get Started
-Simply click the Launch Gitpod button below.

 ### FAQS

 Will this repository or similar be made available at github.com/yugabyte?
 - Currently, the Gitpod is not available for the Yugabyte account.